This information aims to help individuals considering buying a cycle as a mobility aid.

 Grant providers usually require evidence of need before they will approve an application for grant.
 It is helpful to include a letter or information from a professional, such as a physiotherapist, detailing the benefits that a cycle would bring.
 Benefits might be improving your physical fitness, enhancing your mental wellbeing, improving your social life, making everyday journeys easier and enabling you to live more independently.

-Some starting points for finding a grant provider are listed below:
+Some starting points for finding a grant provider:

 - Turn2us helps people in financial need gain access to welfare benefits, charitable grants and other financial help: http://www.turn2us.org.uk/grants_search.aspx